 Animal Medical Hospital in Saint Petersburg, FL is equipped to perform most surgical procedures from spays and neuters to many soft tissue and orthopedic surgeries.
-We offer the best quality pain control medications and anesthesia.
+We offer the best quality pain control medications and anesthesia available.

-We also offer laser surgery for pets which offers many benefits over traditional surgical methods.
+We also offer laser surgery, which offers your pet many benefits over traditional surgical methods.

 The laser greatly improves patient comfort for spaying, neutering and many types of tumor or mass removals.
 One of the surgeries where we see the most dramatic benefits of laser surgery is kitten declawing procedures, where both bleeding and pain are major concerns.
 The laser allows the procedure to be done, in most cases, without the use of a tourniquet to control bleeding, and cats are much more comfortable after recovery from anesthesia.
 Laser also allows some eyelid surgeries to be performed without sutures, resulting in less scarring.

-In spite of all this, lasers are not, as some would have you believe, a cure all for surgical problems or the best choice for all surgeries.
-In some cases a surgery may be performed more quickly or tissues may be easier to examine with traditional surgical methods.
+In spite of all this, lasers are not, as some would have you believe, a cure-all for surgical problems or the best choice for all surgeries.
+In some cases, surgery may be performed more quickly or tissues may be easier to examine with traditional surgical methods.
 Your veterinarian will advise you as to the best surgical method for your pet.

 Animal Medical Hospital surgeons all are experienced with the use of CO2 laser and are happy to be able to provide this valuable service to our St. Petersburg and Tampa Bay Area clients and their pets.